arielsalminen/responsive-nav.js/README.md

 # Changelog

-`1.0.17` (2013-08-12) - Uses now touchmove & touchend, which means that the menu doesn’t trigger anymore if the user starts moving finger instead of just tapping. + Fixes one Android bug.
+`1.0.18` (2013-08-12) - Uses now touchmove & touchend, which means that the menu doesn’t trigger anymore if the user starts moving finger instead of just tapping.
+Also fixes one Android bug and a bug which appeared when tapping the toggle really fast over and over.

 `1.0.16` (2013-08-02) - Set `navOpen` state in the `_init` method.
 Thanks [@nicolashery](https://github.com/nicolashery)!